SuperYummyRecipes/superyummyrecipes/README.md

 ## Who Is This Repo Maintained By?

 This page is maintained by me, Vishal.
-Author and updateer of everyday cooking recipes.
-This is for maintenance updates and upgrades or exciting announcements for future improvements.
+Author and updater of everyday cooking recipes.
+This repo is for maintenance updates and upgrades or exciting announcements for future improvements as well as keeping track of any bugs/technical issues that may occur.

 ## How To Contact Us:

 Found a bug, having any technical issues on our site or simply want to send us feedback for future improvements on the site?
-You can reach us through our official contact form over here: https://superyummyrecipes.com/contact/
+You can reach us on here as well as through our official contact form over here: https://superyummyrecipes.com/contact/

 Here are some helpful links to our various social profile pages and other helpful links on our LinkedTree page: